Ages: 5 - 11 years old (depending on individual readiness)

 We don´t do tests, we don´t do SATs.
 We do individual continuous assessment.
 We know each individual child and work closely with parents to ensure that every child reaches their full potential, whatever that is, because learning takes many different forms.

 Learning is real and experiential.
 Children tender the allotment for Geoff and Johnny (our chefs) who help them learn how to cook.
 (We are vegetarian.)
-Elvis, Butter and Snow White, our three chickens provide us with eggs, they roam around while the children play.
+Our chickens provide us with eggs, they roam around while the children play.
 We make full use of Alexandra Park and we travel the city in search of new experiences.
 Manchester is our classroom.

 We believe that children learn everywhere, not only while they are with us, that´s why with Manchester Metropolitan University we have created a virtual learning platform especially for our over 5´s and their parents so they can be in contact with each other when they are at home or away.
 Children, parents and educators blog about their experiences and share their interests with others constructing knowledge together.
 Our learning community expands beyond the walls of our centre.